 Managing Google PPC ads requires numerous and large calculations, all of which are easily handled by Excel.
 The process of learning advanced Excel tips can be time-consuming, but here are some ways to streamline your efforts and maximize ease of use.

-However, you set up your spreadsheet to make calculations, it’s helpful to set your cell reference to display as currency rather than a plain text number.
+However, you set up your Excel sheet to make calculations, it’s helpful to set your cell reference to display as currency rather than a plain text number.
 Sure, you can look at “8.00” and know it means “$8,” but it’s easier just to have that formula cell display the number in dollars.
+Using Excel tips like this ensures clarity in your Excel workbook.

-Ideally, you’ll set your cells to display currency before you enter your raw data in the respective data tab.
-However, there will be times when you’ll need to change existing cells into currency and that’s where keyboard shortcuts come in handy.
+Ideally, you’ll set your cells to display currency before you enter your data entry in the respective data tab.
+However, there will be times when you’ll need to change existing data into currency, and that’s where keyboard shortcuts come in handy.

 You can use your mouse to navigate Excel’s menu and change cells to currency, but that’s a tedious process.
 It’s easier to use the ctrl+shift+4 shortcut.
-Just highlight the cell(s) you want to display in currency, and then use this shortcut.
+Just highlight the cell(s) you want to display in currency and then use this shortcut to quickly create custom number formats.

 Sometimes you’ll need to calculate the sums of many individual rows or columns, and if you only have to do this once, it’s not a big deal to manually enter the Excel formulas.
 However, when you need to perform this type of calculation multiple times, it will become cumbersome.